Tennessee State Route 60: Bradley County

 SR 60 begins at the Georgia border in Bradley County, heading north on two-lane Dalton Pike, a primary state route.
 At the state line, the route continues into Whitfield County, Georgia as SR 71 (Cleveland Highway) to Dalton.
 From the border, SR 60 passes a mix of hilly farmland and woodland as it reaches a junction with SR 317 (Weatherly Switch Road).
-The route continues through the agricultural valley, entering the community of Waterville, where it widens to five lanes.
+The route continues through the agricultural valley, entering the community of Waterville, where it widens to five lanes, including a two-way left turn lane.
 Continuing northeast, the road enters Cleveland and passes residential development as it turns to the north.
 SR 60 heads into commercial areas and intersection with McGrady Drive, a connector to APD-40 (US 64 Bypass/US 74, SR 311), where it reduces back to two lanes.
 The road heads northwest into residential areas, turning north into business areas, and intersects SR 74 (Spring Place Road S.E.).
-TDOT lists the route as turning southeast to form a concurrency with Spring Place Road, but it is signed on some maps as continuing north with SR 74 at this intersection along Wildwood Avenue SE. and then east with US 64 to the interchange with APD-40.
+TDOT lists the route as turning southeast to form a concurrency with SR 74, but it is signed on some maps as continuing north with SR 74 at this intersection along Wildwood Avenue SE. and then east with US 64 to the interchange with APD-40.

-S.R.
-60 as part of APD-40 near the interchange with 20th Street NE.
+SR 60 as part of APD-40 near the interchange with 20th Street NE.